 A cycle of inflation will arrive – perhaps, with a vengeance – but only after global economies have been ‘cleansed’ by an important and prolonged period of debt deleverage and asset price deflation.

 From our perspective, there is no alternative outcome than the one we describe.
 Given the severity of the world’s debt troubles and the degree of systematic cleansing required to restore economic vitality, the ability of central banks to sustainably ‘reflate’ world economies with massive liquidity injections – but no true structural (debt) resolution – remains extremely doubtful.
 A global cleansing is required and will occur – whether orderly or not.

 Cover your assets

-For investors today, the battle between the artificial support of central bank monetary policy and the ‘natural’ economic functioning of global markets (the necessary ‘cleansing’) means continued uncertainty and volatility that will have important impact on financial markets and all investment portfolios.
+For investors today, the battle between the artificial support of central bank monetary policy and the ‘natural’ economic functioning of global markets (the necessary ‘cleansing’) means continued uncertainty and volatility that will have an important impact on financial markets and all investment portfolios.

 Mohammed El-Erian, CEO and Co-CIO of PIMCO, postulates an investment thesis to which we subscribe:

 “We could well see more investors seeking less risky asset allocations, including cash in what they deem as ‘safe jurisdictions.’
 In the process, valuations — for bonds, commodities, currencies, and equities — could well diverge for a while from what many deem to be historically fair valuations.”